 By Alaska Board of Fisheries regulation, on June 15 the summer subsistence salmon gillnet fishing schedule went into effect in the Nome Subdistrict.
 The marine waters east of Cape Nome are open 7 days per week.
 All Nome Subdistrict freshwater subsistence areas and the marine waters west of Cape Nome are open to gillnet fishing for five days each week from 6 p.m.
 Wednesdays until 6 p.m.
 Mondays.
 Effective June 15, beach seining for salmon opened in all subsistence areas of the Nome Subdistrict whenever subsistence gillnet fishing is open.
 Unless closed by emergency order, beach seining will remain open during gillnet fishing periods through August 15.
 Dip nets and cast nets can also be used at any time gillnet fishing is open.
 The first-time nets were required to be removed from all fresh-water Nome Subdistrict subsistence areas at midnight on Monday evening, June 14.
 Likewise, all nets were required to be removed from Nome Subdistrict marine waters west of Cape Nome on Monday evening, June 14, at midnight.
 Also, effective June 15, all gillnet and beach seine fishing upstream of Boulder Creek on the Sinuk River was closed.
 This closure is in effect to protect migrating sockeye salmon that hold in the Sinuk River bridge area before reaching the spawning grounds.
 Port Clarence District Effective Friday, July 8, at 6 p.m. all net fishing closed in the lower Kuzitrin River from 300 yards upstream of the outlet of the Pilgrim River to the Kuzitrin River mouth and in the entire Pilgrim River and its tributaries until further notice.
 Sockeye salmon escapement past the Pilgrim River weir for the first week of July is at trailing all years, except for years when the escapement goal was not reached in 20 years of the weir project.
 The department believes that this year's earlier closure will help enough fish to reach the Salmon Lake spawning grounds.
 Therefore, if escapement improves to ensure the Pilgrim River weir escapement goal range of 6,800 to 36,000 sockeye salmon will be reached, the department will reopen the subsistence fishery to net fishing.
-Kotzebue District Commercial Fishing Commercial salmon fishing will be open for 8 hours daily from 9 a.m. until 5 p.m.
+Kotzebue District Commercial Fishing:

+Commercial salmon fishing was open for 8 hours daily from 9 a.m. until 5 p.m.
 Sunday, July 10 through Friday, July 15 in the Kotzebue Sound District.
-Three buyers plan to purchase Kotzebue chum salmon this season and have notified the department they plan to buy starting on Sunday.
+The catch for the first week was 10,416 chums by 20 permit holders.
+The catch was over three times the catch during the first week of fishing last year.
+Three buyers are purchasing Kotzebue chum salmon this season and have notified the department they plan to buy starting on Sunday.
 The 2022 Kotzebue commercial harvest forecast is 100,000 to 200,000 chum salmon.
 Subsistence Fishing: